Orkney facts

 -

-The Old Man of Hoy - a stunning 137m tall sea
+The Old Man of Hoy

-stack in the island of Hoy - the Old Man, viewed from the cliffs
+- a stunning 137m tall sea stack in the island of Hoy - the Old Man, viewed from the

-perched on a plinth of Igneous Basalt rock, and is frequently
+plinth of Igneous Basalt rock, and is frequently climbed during the summer by brave

 -

-Ring of Brodgar - a large neolithic circle of standing stones, the Ring of Brodgar remains, to this day, an enigma.
-A walk around the Ring of Brodgar is especially recommended during Orkney's long summer evenings, when the light never seems to go.
+- a large neolithic circle of standing stones, the Ring of Brodgar remains, to this day,

 -

-St Magnus Cathedral - an impressive red
+St Magnus Cathedral

-sandstone Cathedral in Orkney's biggest town, Kirkwall.
-St
+- an impressive red sandstone Cathedral in Orkney's biggest town, Kirkwall.
+St Magnus

-Magnus Cathedral was built in memory of the Viking Saint Magnus,
+Cathedral was built in memory of the Viking Saint Magnus, and is a popular place to get

-and is a popular place to get married during the summer.
+married during the summer.

 -